iamenearossi/paperwork/design-prompts/paperwork-03-unfinished-loops-unfinished-thoughts.md

 # Paperwork #03 – (Un)finished Loops, (Un)finished Thoughts

-What if the real prompt isn’t what you write but how it changes you in return?
+What if the real prompt isn’t what you write but how it changes you in return?</br>
 A story about tools, teams, and the subtle loops that shape us.

 ## A Space for what doesn’t yet exist